djstrong/New-Tab-Picture-of-the-Day/README.md

-New Tab - Pictore of the Day
+New Tab - Picture of the Day
 ===========================

 Shows a picture of the day on new tab page.